vd Brink Home Automations

 A: In the side menu go to settings, here you can change the locale.

-Save this private value in the secrets.yaml file.
+Create a new token and save this private value in the secrets.yaml file.

 # Sourcecode by vdbrink.github.io